How to Clean Clear Aligners: The Do's & Don'ts

 Lukewarm Water for the Win: Why Hot Water is a No-Go for Cleaning Aligners

-Ensure you rinse your aligners with cold or lukewarm water to prevent warping and damage.
+Ensure you follow the basic cleansing process of rinsing your aligners with cold or lukewarm water to prevent warping and damage.
 Hot water breaks down the plastic and could cause damage, warping, or discolouration.

-Bleach, Alcohol, and Vinegar: The Trifecta of Aligner Destruction
+Bleach, Alcohol, and Vinegar: The Trifecta of Clear Aligners Destruction

 We can’t stress this enough: do not use bleach, abrasive cleaning agents, or any type of whitening product on your aligners.
 These cleaning products can damage the plastic and weaken its structure, leading to a shorter lifespan for your aligners and a longer treatment time - and nobody wants that.